One More Chance (The Notorious B.I.G. song)

-The song topped the Hot R&B/Hip-Hop Songs chart and peaked at number 2 on the Billboard Hot 100.
-At the time it would become tied as the highest debuting single in the history of the Hot 100, along with Michael Jackson and Janet Jackson song "Scream", when it entered the chart at number five.
-It would maintain the record of highest debuting song until Michael Jackson's "You Are Not Alone" debuted at number one and would remain the highest debuting single for a rap song on the Hot 100 until Puff Daddy's "I'll Be Missing You", a tribute to the then-recently deceased Smalls, became the first of many hip-hop songs to debut in the top spot.
+The song topped the Hot R&B/Hip-Hop Songs chart and debuted at number five on the Billboard Hot 100, where it then peaked at number two (kept off the top by TLC's "Waterfalls").
+At the time, it was tied as the highest-debuting single in the chart's history and matched Michael Jackson and Janet Jackson's 1995 single "Scream"; Jackson broke the record once more with his single released the following August, "You Are Not Alone", which debuted atop the chart.
+Notwithstanding, Puff Daddy's "I'll Be Missing You", a tribute to the then-recently deceased B.I.G., became the first hip hop song to debut in the top spot.